 Best Wood Used for a Pizza Oven

-So, you’re on the hunt for the best outdoor pizza oven and are eager to get cooking.
+So you’re on the hunt for the best outdoor pizza oven and are eager to get cooking.
 Before you do, keep in mind that you can’t toss just any wood in there.
-The kind of wood and its moisture level will definitely make a difference.
-Here are some tips for pizza oven success.
+The kind of wood and its moisture level will definitely make a difference in how your pizza turns out.
+Fortunately, we have some suggestions that can help you find the right wood for your pizza oven.

 Why the Right Wood Matters